Sina247/Recipe-Finder/README.md

 # 🍽️ Recipe Finder

-A responsive and modern component to discover and showcase recipes in a clean card-based UI with a "View Recipe" button, perfect for food lovers and bloggers.
+A responsive, modern component to discover and showcase recipes in a clean card based UI with a view recipe button, perfect for food lovers and bloggers.

 ---